Achievable logoAchievable logo

 Intermediate value theorem

-One important property that results from continuity is the Intermediate Value Theorem (IVT).
+One important consequence of continuity is the Intermediate Value Theorem (IVT).

 Intermediate value theorem: